coderefinery/workshop-intro/livestream.md

 - ***Everyone* here is both a teacher and a learner.**  Be careful that your help is at the right level, considering the above.
-- **Take time to check in.** For example, ask "how's it going? is everyone getting what they need?", in breakout rooms.
+- **Take time to check in.** For example, ask "how's it going? is everyone getting what they need?" in your teams.
 - **When something isn't going right, *speak (or HackMD) up quickly***.
   We want to help, even if the answer is "let's discuss later".